kishansingh22/CGPA-Calculator/README.md

-# Login-with-SQLite
+# CGPA Calculator Using SQLite Login/Register

 Register & Login App with SQLite DB

-It is a Simple Registration and Login android app with SQLite Database which also works when user is not connected to internet.
+It is a Simple CGPA Calculator App in which user can calculate their cgpa very easily.
+It also works when user is not connected to internet.

 It is built to work on Android 5.1 & above